Transporting Predictions via Double Machine Learning: Predicting Partially Unobserved Students' Outcomes: Applied Results

 \subsection{Results Under Domain Adaptation}

-Since the financial literacy scores are unobserved in the Wallonia region, we adopt the covariate shift methodology introduced in Section \ref{subsec:covariateshift}.
+Since the financial literacy scores are unobserved in the Wallonia region, we adopt the covariate shift methodology introduced in Section \ref{sec:covariateshift}.
 The balancing weights are learned by estimating the overlap scores using a logistic regression model trained using a selected subset of the available predictors.
 To avoid an overly discriminating model for overlap, we only include covariates that carry high explanatory power for the prediction of FLS.
 The specific set is determined by considering variable importance.
 This approach ensures that the potential shift in distributions from source to target is accounted for in the covariates that have the strongest influence on predictions, while avoiding artificial separation by covariates that are uncorrelated with the outcome.

 BART was earlier identified as the preferred predictive model for the FLS prediction task.
 The balancing weights for the Flanders data are learned using the full dataset and are then incorporated by scaling the individual observation variances in the BART likelihood to adjust for covariate shift.
 The missing FLS for students in Wallonia are predicted using this modified model.
+Specifically, under the Gaussian model $y_i \mid f, \sigma^2 \sim \mathcal{N}(f(\mathbf{x}_i), \sigma^2)$, weighting observation $i$ by $\omega_i$ is equivalent to assuming heteroskedastic variance $\sigma^2_i = \sigma^2 / \omega_i$.

 Figure \ref{fig:predictions_flit_weighted} represents the distribution of the posterior predicted values for FLS under the covariate shift framework, and Table \ref{table:fls2} represents the summary statistics for these predictions.
 These can be compared to their counterparts under the standard BART model, given in Figure \ref{fig:predictions} and Table \ref{table:fls}.
 The mean and median are very similar for both Flanders and Wallonia students, but the spread in predicted values increases, in particular for the unobserved group.
 This difference is notable in the standard deviation as well as the minimum and maximum values.
 Furthermore, inspection of the density seems to indicate a larger discrepancy in score distribution between regions.
 Under the BART model, the densities display a location shift but overall similar shapes.
 On the other hand, the results obtained under the reweighting scheme display a similar variability in central tendency, but additionally, the score distribution for Wallonia has heavier tails than that for Flanders.